this-oliver/vue-map-card/README.md

 ## Introduction

-`Vue Map-Card` is an opinionated map component for Vue that offers a simple way to display a map on a card.
+`map-card` is an opinionated map component for Vue that offers a simple way to display a map on a card.
 The component is built with [Vue 3](https://v3.vuejs.org/) and [TypeScript](https://www.typescriptlang.org/).

 ## Features